 - AMIR - Association of Microfinance Institutions in Rwanda

-These organizers aim to build a common African platform in order to facilitate exchanges and dialogue on the various issues related to microfinance on the African continent, while promoting collaboration between all actors of inclusive finance.
+These organisers aim to build a common African platform for debating and exchanging ideas on microfinance in Africa, while at the same time promoting collaboration between all actors in the field of inclusive finance.

 18 - 22 OCTOBER 2021

-For two decades (2000 - 2019), the African economy has been on a growth trajectory that distinguishes it from other continents, notwithstanding the disparities between countries.
+For two decades (2000 - 2019), the African economy has been on a growth trajectory that sets it apart it from other continents, despite disparities between countries.

-In the same period, inclusive finance has taken off in the continent, thanks in particular to technology-driven innovations that have led to significant progress towards the United Nations' SDGs.
+At the same time, inclusive finance has taken off on the continent.
+In particular, this is due to technology-driven innovations that have contributed significantly towards achieving the United Nations' Sustainable Development Goals (SDGs).

-However, in recent years, inclusive finance, like other sectors of activity, has been evolving in a context marked by severe shocks in the entire world: climate change, terrorism, security crises, migration, political crises, health crises, etc. Among these shocks, the recent health crisis due to Covid-19, with the subsequent restrictive measures, had serious economic and social consequences that affect the livelihoods of vulnerable groups.
-Despite a lower rate of spread of the virus in Africa compared to other continents, the crisis and restrictions have affected several economic and social sectors.
+However, inclusive finance, like other sectors of activity, has also been affected by the severe global challenges we witnessed in recent years, such as climate change, terrorism, security crises, migration, political crises, health crises, etc. Notably, the recent Covid-19 health crisis and the resulting restrictive measures had serious economic and social consequences on the livelihood of vulnerable groups.
+While the number of cases in Africa remains low compared to other continents, the restrictions had economic and social consequences.

-To meet the development challenges set out in the 2030 SDGs, it is necessary to identify the factors through which inclusive finance in Africa can strengthen the resilience of populations.
-To this end, the SAM 2021 is timely, as it will provide the various sector stakeholders with the appropriate framework for assessing the resilience of institutions active in inclusive finance and the sector's contribution to the resilience of populations to shocks.
-In other words, it will be an opportunity to identify individual and collective actions to be taken, in synergy, to increase the resilience of African populations
+To achieve the development challenges set out in the UN's 2030 Agenda, it is necessary to identify how inclusive finance in Africa can strengthen the resilience of populations.
+Therefore, SAM 2021 is timely, as it will provide stakeholders with an appropriate framework for assessing both the resilience of inclusive finance institutions as well as the sector's contribution to the resilience of populations to shocks.

 Resilience of the African inclusive finance sector

-It is known that when a global shock occurs, poor households are not only the most likely to be affected, but also the least prepared.
-Due to low savings rates, imperfect credit and insurance markets, and inefficient remittance mechanisms, the poor tend to have no financial cushion to cushion their fall.
+It is common knowledge that when a global shock occurs, poor households are not only the most likely to be affected, but also the least prepared.
+Due to low savings rates, imperfect credit and insurance markets and inefficient remittance mechanisms, the poor tend to have no financial buffers to cushion their fall.

-Financial products, including savings, credit, digital payments, and insurance, can improve resilience through various levers.
+Financial products, including savings, credit, digital payments and insurance, can improve resilience in various ways.

 Resilient households adopt risk-reducing measures that help mitigate the adverse consequences of shocks.
-Thus, they are better prepared for future economic shocks.
+They are thereby better prepared for future economic shocks.

-But the literature lacks evidence to articulate effective ways to use financial inclusion to improve resilience as a policy objective and to incorporate financial tools into interventions to help low-income households prepare for and manage unpredictable income flows and expenditure needs.
-This further reinforces the relevance of the concept of resilience as the main theme for SAM 2021.
+However, there is little research on how to leverage financial inclusion effectively to improve resilience as a policy objective and to use financial tools to help low-income households prepare for and manage unpredictable income flows and expenditure needs.
+This further reinforces the relevance of resilience as the main theme for SAM 2021.

 During the event, the theme of resilience will be addressed from different perspectives:

-- To assess the effects of the health crisis due to COVID-19 on African populations, particularly on the informal economy players;
+- Assessing the effects of the COVID-19 health crisis on African populations, particularly on those dependent on the informal economy;

-- Measuring the effects of the crisis on the vitality of the inclusive finance sector in the face of the challenges of the 2030 SDGs agenda;
+- Measuring the effects of the crisis on the inclusive finance sector, in particular regarding the challenges of the 2030 Agenda;

-- Identify the structural changes and financial innovations needed to strengthen the resilience of populations to climate change and crises;
+- Identifying necessary structural change and financial innovation to strengthen the resilience of populations to climate change and crises;

-- Identify the role of governments in structural transformations that can increase the robustness of inclusive finance and its impact on household resilience;
+- Identifying the role of governments in structural transformations to increase the robustness of inclusive finance and its impact on household resilience;

-- Examine the roles of stakeholders, partners and other stakeholders in inclusive finance with a view to federating their commitments around synergies of action to build a resilient and effective financial sector for the achievement of the 2030 Agenda of the SDGs in Africa.
+- Examine the roles of stakeholders, partners and other supporters of inclusive finance with a view to unlocking synergies to build a resilient and effective financial sector to achieve the SDGs under the 2030 Agenda.

 - Resilience strategies

-- Enabling environment (government regulations, cultural norms, etc.)
+- A favourable environment (government regulations, cultural norms, etc.)